StrangeBeeCorp/docs/docs/thehive/configuration/configure-authentication-cassandra-elasticsearch.md

 # Configure Database and Index Authentication

-In this tutorial, we're going to secure your TheHive installation by configuring authentication for both Cassandra and Elasticsearch.
+In this tutorial, you'll secure your TheHive installation by configuring authentication for both Cassandra and Elasticsearch.
 By the end, you'll have password-protected access to your database and index backends.

 {% include-markdown "includes/maintenance-window-required.md" %}